Frequently Asked Questions

 Where are your tanks manufactured?

-All Transfer Flow fuel tank systems and accessories are engineered and manufactured at our 72,000 sq. ft. facility in Chico, California.
-Interested in seeing what our operation is all about?
-We’d love to show you around.
-Call us to schedule a tour!
+Transfer Flow fuel tank systems and accessories are engineered and manufactured in the USA at our 72,000 sq. ft. facility in Chico, California, and our 35,000 sq. ft facility in Algood, Tennessee.

 Why are Transfer Flow fuel tanks expensive?